 You can select one or multiple assets from a folder or from the search results and move them to an existing or new folder.
 As mentioned above, the folder structure is part of the asset's delivery URL, so it's important to make sure that the assets you select to move are not currently in production, or that the code for all relevant assets will be updated accordingly.
 Additionally, keep in mind that moving assets to another folder may impact which user groups will have access permissions for those assets.

-If there are users in your account with the Media Library user role, you can share folders at various permission levels with users or user groups.
+If there are users with the Media Library user role in your product environment, you can share folders at various permission levels with users or user groups.
 For details, see Folder sharing and permissions.